alessandro-gentilini/knuth-interview-2006/README.md

 switched into mathematics as a major, because of my experience with the welding in physics, and because I found that mathematics was something that I would be able to actually prove, prove correctness, and that, this appealed to me.
-Still, I didn’t study mathematics that much, because I already had the A, and an A was what I was looking for in my college grades.
+Still, I didn't study mathematics that much, because I already had the A, and an A was what I was looking for in my college grades.